 - Remain consistent

-It may not seem like a crucial aspect, but it’s not unlikely that individuals will research your business either before or after converting on the ads you set before them.
+It may not seem like a crucial aspect, but it’s not unlikely that individuals will research your business either before or after converting to the ads you set before them.

 - Express the goal of the ad through brands